2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/Johnnthelefty/status/1284462376624877568

-### Police officer hurls protestor to the ground | July 18th
+### Police officer hurls protester to the ground | July 18th

-Footage shows a police officer grabbing a protestor by the collar and hurling him to the ground.
+Footage shows a police officer grabbing a protester by the collar and hurling him to the ground.

 tags: protester, shove, throw, grab